- Rutgers University Copyright Policy

 Providing electronic access to course materials in online and hybrid teaching

-For quick and easy instructions on use of course management systems at Rutgers, see Using Course Management Systems: To Do and Not To Do.
+For quick and easy instructions on use of learning management systems at Rutgers, see Copyright and Learning Management Systems.

 Linking to works

-- Many databases do not permit users to place the contents in a course management system.
+- Many databases do not permit users to place the contents in a learning management system.

 The quickest and easiest way to make material available is to link to lawful material rather than download it.
 If you link, you don’t need to think more about it.
 Make teaching life easy- just provide a link for students.